-A few years later I was chosen for the Boots Opticians Rising Stars program and given an Assistant Manager role, which is when realised I could have a whole career at Boots.
+A few years later I was chosen for the Boots Opticians Rising Stars programme and given an Assistant Manager role, which is when I realised I could have a whole career at Boots.

 The experience I gained from helping manage the running of small and large optician stores, I still use today.

 After becoming a Store Manager, I was able to get really stuck in to people management which taught me how to not just manage, but lead a team.
 I had the chance to put across my own ideas and vision, working towards our targets and helping the team progress in their own careers.